-The fresh air will not only energize you, you'll be more prepared to work hard when you return.
+The fresh air will give you energy, and you'll be more ready to work hard when you return.
 In the winter, the extra sunlight will also be good for your mood.

 8. Bowl three games

-Bowling is a great leisure activity to do with friends while you burn calories at the same time.
+Bowling is a fun activity to do with friends while you burn calories at the same time.
 Plus, cute shoes.
 Unfortunately, if you load up on nachos and beer while you play, this doesn't count as calorie-burning.

 9. Play a game of beach volleyball

-Beach volleyball is an especially great lower-body workout; the sand is harder to push against.
+Beach volleyball is a great lower-body workout.
+The sand is harder to push against than solid ground.
 It's a perfect hot-weather calorie-burning activity.

 10. Skip rope

-Skipping rope is fun, and it burns more calories than running because your upper arms are so heavily involved.
-If you need a break from your usual cardio routine, this is a great choice.
+Skipping rope is fun, and it can burn major calories because your shoulders, arms, and legs are all working hard.
+If you need a break from your usual cardio, this is a great choice.

 Activities That Burn 300 Calories

-For those of you who want to triple your calories burned and make a concerted effort to lose fat, here are 10 more activities to choose from.
+For those of you who want to triple your calories burned and make a strong weight-loss effort, here are 10 more activities to choose from.
 Most of these are nearly full workouts in themselves, so try to plan them for an off day from your strength-training sessions.

 1. Go cross-country skiing

 Few activities burn as many calories as cross-country skiing.
-This activity works your legs, core, and arms while making you break a sweat during the cold weather.
-And since you'll be going for longer than just 18 minutes, you're really going to burn some blubber.
+Skiing works your legs, core, and arms while making you break a sweat during the cold weather.
+And since you'll probably be going for longer than just 18 minutes, you're really going to amp up your weight-loss.

 2. Rollerblade on a sunny day

-On warmer days, rollerblading is a great way to get your heart rate up, work your quads and glutes to the extreme, and help you torch calories quickly.
-Before starting, just make sure you know how to stop.
+On warmer days, rollerblading is a great way to get some exercise.
+It works your quads and glutes to the extreme, and helps you torch calories quickly.
+Just make sure you know how to stop!

 3. Take a rock-climbing class

 If you're looking for a challenge, a rock-climbing class might just be the perfect fit.
-You'll strengthen all the upper-body muscles while ensuring that you boost your core strength as well.
+You'll strengthen all the upper-body muscles while boosting your core strength as well.